utkarshgaurkush/indexes/optum/optum.md

     </details>
 2.  <details>
     <summary>SDOH Enrichment</summary>
-    Basically, enrich the members' details by adding SDoH scores
+    Basically, enrich the members' details by adding SDoH scores, it helps in their member outreach programs etc.

+    - basic process
+        - Get rosters from clients
+        - process the file
+        - send the file back to clients
     </details>